unauthorizedlogin/ecks/docs/system/engine/transition_manager.md

 # 🌗 Transition Manager — Scene & Gameplay Transition Control

-The Transition Manager provides the visual transition layer for the Ecks Framework.
+The Transition Manager provides the visual transition layer for the ecks Framework.

 It centralizes screen transition effects and provides a reusable interface for any system that needs to visually separate gameplay states.